ash-sxn/Qorlia/README.md

 - In production, add the same value as a repository secret named `VITE_FORMSPREE_ENDPOINT`; the deployment workflow injects it during `npm run build`.
 - Until the endpoint is configured, the form surfaces a notice and keeps a mailto fallback alive.

+## API Server

+- The Node.js / Express backend lives under `server/` and is written in TypeScript.
+- Copy `server/.env.example` to `server/.env`, install dependencies via `npm install`, and start the dev server using `npm run dev`.
+- Initial modules include authentication (JWT-based), subscription scaffolding, and provisioning endpoints with mocked IaC orchestration.
+See `docs/backend-overview.md` and `server/README.md` for detailed architecture and roadmap notes.

 ## Connect